 Early Christians sought to develop faith communities in which suffering could be spread and somehow absorbed by the whole community.
 When calamity came, as it often did, the individuals affected were not left alone, they were borne up by all.
 The community made themselves vulnerable and were prepared to suffer alongside the individual.

 Similarly, as 21st century Christian communities, when people around us suffer loss, most often the best thing we can do is to share their sadness.
 Sharing their sense of loss, literally sharing the pain, with no “words of wisdom”, and allowing the ones most affected to grieve.
 Living faithfully in this age means living with some questions unanswered, but the power of community to resist hurt, sorrow, and grief is real.
-Let’s pray that the communities affected by disaster in the past weeks can experience this community for themselves.
+Let’s pray that the communities affected by any disaster in the past months can experience this community for themselves.

 And here’s a different question